-Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at November 30, 2016, February 29, 2016, February 28, 2015 and February 28, 2014 was composed of \$297.5 million, \$302.7 million, \$296.9 million and \$301.3 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
+Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at November 30, 2017 and February 28, 2017 was composed of \$308.6 million and \$297.1 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
 This investment is subject to unique risks.
-(See "Risk Factors-Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility").
+(See "Risk Factors-Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility" in our Annual Report on Form 10-K for the fiscal year ended February 28, 2017).
 We do not consolidate the Saratoga CLO portfolio in our consolidated financial statements.
 Accordingly, the metrics below do not include the underlying Saratoga CLO portfolio investments.
-However, at November 30, 2016 and February 29, 2016, \$286.1 million or 98.7% and \$283.3 million or 99.4%, respectively, of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and none and one Saratoga CLO portfolio investment was in default with a fair value of \$0.8 million, respectively.
-At February 28, 2015, \$291.6 million or 98.8% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and two Saratoga CLO portfolio investments were in default with a fair value of \$2.7 million.
-For more information relating to Saratoga CLO, see the audited financial statements for Saratoga CLO included elsewhere herein.
+However, at November 30, 2017, \$296.7 million or 98.0% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investment was in default with a fair value of \$1.6 million.
+At February 28, 2017, \$288.5 million or 98.7% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and one Saratoga CLO portfolio investment in fair value of \$1.4 million.

 Saratoga Investment Advisors normally grades all of our investments using a credit and monitoring rating system ("CMR").
 The CMR consists of a single component: a color rating.
 The color rating is based on several criteria, including financial and operating strength, probability of default, and restructuring risk.
-The color ratings are characterized as follows: (Green)-strong credit; (Yellow)-satisfactory credit; (Red)-payment default risk, in payment default and/or significant restructuring activity.
+The color ratings are characterized as follows: (Green)-performing credit; (Yellow)-underperforming credit; (Red)-in principal payment default and/or expected loss of principal.

-The CMR distribution of our investments at November 30, 2016, February 29, 2016 and February 28, 2015 was as follows:
+The CMR distribution of our investments at November 30, 2017 and February 28, 2017 was as follows: